DPP · Data Clarity · Sustainability

 The Digital Product Passport in its ecosystem

-Manufacturers, suppliers, distributors, end users, repair and end-of-life partners: the DPP connects all actors along the value chain.
+Manufacturers, suppliers, market surveillance, trade and distribution, end users, repair and recycling/disposal: the DPP connects all actors along the value chain.

 Ecosystem of the Digital Product Passport across the value chain